 tail -f /var/log/rhn/reposync/<channel-label>.log

-Each child channel will generate its own log during the synchronization progress.
-You will need to check all the base and child channel log files to be sure that the synchronization is complete.
+Each child channel generates its own log during the synchronization progress.
+You need to check all the base and child channel log files to be sure that the synchronization is complete.

 Procedure: Adding Custom Channels to an Activation Key